brunoebernardi/neuvector-stresstest/Pods & Namespaces/README.md

 #### Instructions for execution

 The "apply-files.sh" script is the first one you should run, as it is the basis for the next scripts.
-You can customize the number of requests created, namespaces, deployments and pods.
+You can customize the number of requests created, namespaces, deployments, and pods.

+##### NOTE: Before running the scripts, please test your connection to the Kubernetes & NeuVector cluster and make sure your kubeconfig is correctly mapped.

 #### Parallel executions